 Change your habits and you’ll change your life.
-The author of the book, James Clear, who is also running the website JamesClear.com is sharing with the world an easy formula that will help us adopt positive habits in our lives and cleanse the destructive behavior.
+The author of the book, James Clear, who is also running the website JamesClear.com is sharing with the world an easy formula that will help us adopt positive habits in our lives and cleanse the destructive behavior sabotaging our every move.
 The reason he is so obsessed with habits it’s obvious: humans are creatures of habits.
 If you teach your body and mind to do good things, consistently over time, good things will happen to you.
-If you’re willing to do the work, this book will teach you the essentials of habit change and lead to a better life.
+If you’re willing to do the work, this book will teach you the essentials of habit change which will lead to a better life.

 Lesson #1: Marginal Gains Strategy

 A philosophy mentioned in the book states the following: If you make tiny improvements in everything you do, you’ll inevitably improve your results.
 This concept is called “the aggregation of marginal gains.”